DICE: Data-Efficient Clinical Event Extraction with Generative Models: Experiments in the Clinical Domain

-\mypar{High-resource results.} \tbref{table:overall} shows the high-resource experimental results.
-Among the baselines, OneIE achieves the best performance in the trigger extraction tasks and Text2Event achieves the best performance in the argument extraction tasks.
-DEGREE reports low performance on the argument extraction tasks due to the challenges of generating long sequences containing all arguments.
-Our model outperforms the benchmarks in the argument extraction task with a more than 2 point F1 score improvement on the classification task. \modelname also achieves a marginal performance increase over OneIE on the trigger classification task.
+\mypar{High-resource results.} \tbref{table:overall} shows the results for high-resource settings.
+Among the baselines, OneIE and Text2Event achieve the best F1 score on trigger extraction and argument extraction respectively.
+DEGREE reports low performance on the argument extraction task due to the challenges of generating long sequences containing all argument roles. \modelname outperforms the baselines on \textit{both} trigger and argument extraction tasks, with 2.7 points F1 score improvements for argument classification.\looseness=-1

-\mypar{Low-resource results.} We show the results of training in lower-resource settings in \figref{fig:downsample} and \secref{sec:appendix_downsample}.
-Despite OneIE achieving the best performance on ED tasks in higher resource settings, we observe that \modelname significantly outperforms OneIE in boths trigger extraction tasks on the 10\% data setting and marginally outperforms OneIE in trigger classification on the 25\% data setting.
-We also observe that \modelname significantly outperforms all baselines in the argument extraction tasks under all low-resource settings.
-The performance gap between \modelname and the baselines increases in the lower training data percentage settings with more than 7 (10\%) and 8 (25\%) point F1 improvements over Text2Event.
+\mypar{Low-resource results.} We show the results of training in lower-resource settings in \figref{fig:downsample} and \appref{app:full_low_resource_results}.
+We observe that \modelname outperforms all baselines on all four tasks under all low-resource settings.
+The performance gap between \modelname and the baselines increases in the lower training data percentage settings.
+In the argument classification task, \modelname outperforms Text2Event by more than 8 (10\%) and 9 (25\%) points in F1 score.